vortexntnu/vortex-auv/mission/waypoint_manager/README.md

 1. **Client-Server Model**: The Waypoint Manager is a client of the Reference Filter's action server
 2. **Single Waypoint Delegation**: The Waypoint Manager sends one waypoint at a time to the Reference Filter
-3. **Distance-Based Switching**: When Orca is within the switching threshold of the current waypoint, the Waypoint Manager advances to the next waypoint
+3. **Completion-Based Switching**: The Waypoint Manager advances to the next waypoint when the Reference Filter reports successful completion
 4. **Asynchronous Communication**: Uses promises and futures to handle asynchronous action server interactions

 ## How It Works